If you asked a random person on the street what eternity looks like for Christians according to the Bible, what kinds of images would you hear about?

 Here’s a brief Greek word study.
 (If that sounds super boring to you, stick with me—I promise it’ll be worth it!)
 There are two Greek words for “new” used in the New Testament.
 Neos means “new in time”; to put it how we would say it today, neos means “brand new.”
-If you get a new car, the latest model with the odometer reading a number really close to zero, you are driving a shiny neos car off the lot.
+If you buy a new car, the latest model with the odometer reading a number really close to zero, you are driving a shiny neos car off the lot.
 But that’s not the “new” that is used in Revelation 21.
 In this passage, John uses the word kainos, which means “new in quality.”
 In other words, it refers to something that has been made new.
 Let’s say instead of a brand new car, you have an old, beat-up car, and you take it to someone who really knows automobiles.
 This person fixes the parts of the car that need a little TLC.
 Other parts that are broken beyond repair, they throw out and replace with new parts.
 They work out the dents and bumps in the body, give it a pretty new coat of paint, and detail the inside until it its luster from days past returns.
 They might even throw in a sweet new sound system.
 And after all that loving, painstaking work, even though this is, in one sense, the same car you dropped off weeks earlier, you have yourself a new car.
 We call this restoration.
 This is what kainos means.

-And this is what Revelation 21 is talking about.
+And this is something like what Revelation 21 is talking about.
 The new heavens and new earth, and the new Jerusalem that descends to be God’s dwelling place, are the old creation, restored by God to the way it is supposed to be.
 And this idea isn’t just in one chapter of one book.
 God’s plan, as evidenced throughout the entire Bible, is not to destroy his creation and start over, but to lovingly, painstakingly restore his creation back to the way he originally intended it.
 As Revelation 21:5 says, God is “making all things new,” not making all new things!

 So what?
 Aside from an interesting theology lesson, what does any of this means for us?

 It means that everything matters.
 Not just what we do in church.
 Not just when we actively share our faith with others.
 Everything.
 Every part of our life.
 Our studies.
 Our work.
 Our relationships.
 Our hobbies.
 The way we care for the earth.
 The way we engage our surrounding cultures.
+The way we fight against injustice.
 Everything matters because God created it all, and he made it good.
 Everything matters because when it was all broken by sin, God didn’t give up on it, but came in the flesh to redeem what had been lost.
 Everything matters because, as much brokenness, dysfunction, and decay as we still see when we look around at the world we inhabit, there will come a day when God will restore his creation, including all those who are redeemed in Christ, back to his design—back to shalom.
 This isn’t just a belief system, and it’s not just exciting propaganda.
 We serve the God who is making all things new, and this changes everything.

 —Sam Levy is a CCO campus minister in partnership with Gateway Church at Slippery Rock University and Grove City College.
 He loves his family, baseball, cheese, and walking with college students as they pursue the God who is making all things new.
 Follow him on Twitter at @sdlevy13.